-How to Improve Your Beginner Guitar Solos by Avoiding These 5 Rookie Mistakes
+How to Improve Your Guitar Solos by Avoiding These 5 Rookie Mistakes

-Beginner guitar solos sounding a little off?
-Are you wondering what you can do instantly that will massively improve your beginner guitar solos?
-Maybe you wonder what makes a professional’s solo sound so much better than an amateur guitar solo?
+Is your guitar solos sounding a little off, are you wondering what you can do instantly that will massively improve your guitar solos?
+Maybe you wonder what makes a professional’s solo sound so much better than an amateur?

-We are going to address a few rookie mistakes commonly made by beginner and intermediate guitarist.
-If you can take these things on board and avoid them when you are soloing, your solo is going to sound much better.
+We are going to address a few rookie mistakes commonly made by beginners and intermediate guitarists.
+If you can take these things on board and avoid them when you are soloing.
+Your solo is going to sound much better instantly.

 To make your guitar sound like you are speaking a language.
 You need to have phrases with good breathing space in between.
 So that you can form musical sentences.
 Pauses really help to add emotion and tension in your playing.